Enjoy lunch activities alongside your Japanese lessons.

 |Study Duration||Tuition Fees（¥）||Study Duration||Tuition Fees（¥）|

-Included in the fees: Lessons, Teaching materials, Lunches from Tuesday to Saturday, Saturday Tour, Accommodation and pick up from Okazaki Train Station.
+Included in the fees: Lessons, Teaching materials, Lunches and pick up from Okazaki Train Station.

-As this course runs on principle for a maximum of 12 weeks, you may be able to enter the country on a short term 90 day visa if you are coming from overseas or on a working holiday visa.
+You may be able to enter the country on a short term visa if you are coming from overseas or on a working holiday visa.
 Please note that your length of stay will be determined largely by the passport that you hold (See note below).

 Student visas are only issued for courses that run for more than a prescribed total of 6 months and due to the fact that the length of this course can be subject to change, it is not possible to apply for a student visa to enroll initially enroll in this course on an exclusive basis.